 A recent Deloitte survey revealed that 37% of Chief Procurement Officers are looking to invest in contract management solutions in the next 12 months.
 An eSignature solution such as SigningHub helps reduce the chance of issues occurring.

 Instead of chasing signers around the building, procurement executives can send, track, receive and access documents from anywhere.
 Even if managers are working remotely, the approval process isn’t held up, as documents can be signed electronically.

-Since there are often different levels of approval required in procurement departments, businesses also benefit from the verification evidence embedded inside the signature afforded by a solution like SigningHub.
+There are often different levels of approval required in procurement departments, Signing solutions like SigningHub provides businesses with the benefit of verification evidence being embedded inside the signature.
 This evidence includes the signer’s identity, their attribution status (validity to sign), the issuer’s identity and the signing time, in accordance with a trusted Time Stamp Authority.

-The other important element to consider is that procurement documents need to be compliant and legally binding.
+Another important element to consider is that procurement documents need to be compliant and legally binding.
 Although all types of digital signature can be submitted as evidence in court, only the most advanced types provide the greater assurance of the signer’s identity and authenticity.

 Different countries have different statutory requirements so it is important to ensure that the eSignature solution being used provides unique digital certificates and that they are embedded within each signature created.